 in faith >> Faith doesn’t move God until it

-is manifested in the natural realm – the Church
+is manifested in the natural realm –

-today believes very strongly in the grace of God, and we would
+today believes very strongly in the grace of God, and we

-about it at all.
-They are trying to save their lives against the advice of
+People in the Church are trying to save their lives against the advice of

-Christ (Jn 12-25); they want to live in this natural world, but we can’t
+Christ (Jn 12-25); they want to live in this world that Jesus said belongs to the

-Spirit.
+do that and carry an anointing at the same time.
 They proclaim with all confidence that salvation is by grace alone,

 other half is that God wants us to walk in divine works, not works of the

-law and not works of the flesh, but works that God has prepared for us from
+law and not works of the flesh, but works that God has prepared for us.
+God wants us walking in the fruit of the Spirit, not in legalism.

 called us to die to self and discover the path of divine works that God will